 Fake Amazon Employees

 I get emails and phone calls from these scammers all the time.
 They will call, text, email, or social post that your account has been breached by unauthorized purchases.

 If you receive a call, text, or email stating this hang up and call Amazon customer support.
-You can also check your account to see if any suspicious activity has occurred.
+You can also check your account to see any suspicious activity.

 Red Flags for Fake Amazon Scams

-If you get a call stating that your account has been breached and they are asking you to give them personal information it is not legit.
+It is not legit if you get a call stating that your account has been breached and they are asking you to give them personal information.